felixzhuologist/fidl/README.md

 make in a FIDL file.
-There are two types of `Decl`s: `Const`s, which declare a value, and have a `value_` attribute that gets resolved during compilation, and `TypeDecl`s, which declare a message type or interface and have a `typeshape_` attribute that gets set during compilation. `TypeDecl`s also have a static `Shape()` method which is what actually determines the typeshape of that specific type.
+There are two types of `Decl`s: `Const`s, which declare a value, and have a `value_` attribute that gets resolved during compilation, and `TypeDecl`s, which declare a message type or interface and have a `typeshape_` attribute that gets set during compilation. `TypeDecl`s will also generally have a static `Shape()` method which contains the logic for determining the `Typeshape` of that given type.

 #### <a name="type"></a> Type
 A struct representing an instance of a type.
 For example, the `vector<int32>:10?`